-Abandonment and substance abuse are extremely complicated issues when considered separately, but what most people don’t realize is that abandonment is one of the key underlying causes that results in addiction.
+Abandonment and substance abuse are extremely complicated issues when considered separately, but most people don’t realize that abandonment is one of the key underlying causes of addiction.
 Depending on the age, gender, and background of the person experiencing the abandonment, the damage may vary.
 Common forms of abandonment reported by those suffering from alcohol or drug addiction are a loved one’s death, the ending of a romantic relationship or divorce, and childhood parental abandonment.

-The National Institute on Drug Abuse (NIDA) explains that parental involvement and abandonment has a direct link to the occurrence and severity of substance abuse and addiction.
+The National Institute on Drug Abuse (NIDA) explains that parental involvement and abandonment directly link to the occurrence and severity of substance abuse and addiction.

 Substance abuse with abandonment issues does require a significant amount of hard work and therapy.
-Discussing your fears with a therapist and letting them help you explore your feelings of desertion is a great beginning, and at treatment centers like Passages Malibu, individuals can work on their abandonment issues and as a result heal their addictions and establish healthy coping mechanisms.
+Discussing your fears with a therapist and letting them help you explore your feelings of desertion is a great beginning.
+At treatment centers like Passages Malibu, individuals can work on their abandonment issues and heal their addictions and establish healthy coping mechanisms.